Bonkeyzz/serverShutdownPlugin/README.md

-# A plugin that shutdowns the server when no one is online after a specified amount of time.

 This plugin was created for my private tekkit server.

 Tested minecraft versions: `1.6.4 Cauldron (Tekkit server with Bukkit plugin support)`